 The Isle of Man TT RacesThe Isle of Man is home to the greatest motorcycle event in the world.

-This May, over 45,000 motorcycle racing enthusiasts from around the world are set to converge on the Isle of Man and line their favourite spots on the Island's hedgerows to secure the best vantage points to watch history being made before their eyes.
+Every May, over 45,000 motorcycle racing enthusiasts from around the world make the pilgrimage to the Isle of Man.
+They line their favourite spots on the Island's hedgerows to secure the best vantage points to watch history being made before their eyes.

 Top Tips for TT-ing like a local

-The Friday of race week (Senior Race Day) is a Bank Holiday on the Isle of Man meaning all the locals head to the TT course to enjoy the last day of the races and a well-deserved pint or alternatively stay at home and throw a barbecue!
+The Friday of race week (Senior Race Day) is a Bank Holiday on the Isle of Man meaning all the locals head to the TT course to enjoy the last day of the races and a well-deserved pint.
+Senior Race Day is the last day of the TT and EVERYONE will be out enjoying the festivities!